Dwight L. Armstrong: Death

 Armstrong's last hymns were published in 1974, ten years before his death.
 According to the July 1984 issue of the Ambassador Report, Armstrong was "among those who were no longer actively supporting the Worldwide Church [of God] during the mid-1970s".
 However, Dwight faithfully paid tithes to the Church until his death and also attended church services when his health permitted.
 Dwight's wife, Karen, left the church in 1974.
 However, despite their having been "unequally yoked" (at least from a religious standpoint), Karen and Dwight remained married until his death.

 On 1 April 1984, Herbert W. Armstrong wrote a letter to the membership of the Worldwide Church of God regarding the declining health of his brother.
 In response to the letter, there was a great outpouring of sympathy from the membership.
 As Dwight lay on his deathbed, the Armstrongs received hundreds of cards, letters and gifts as well as donations to help with medical bills.

-Dwight Leslie Armstrong died of prostate cancer on 17 November 1984 at the age of 80, and was buried on 23 November 1984, in Quilcene, Washington, about a half-hour drive from Sequim, Washington, where he and his family lived.
+Dwight Leslie Armstrong died of cancer on 17 November 1984 at the age of 80, and was buried on 23 November 1984, in Quilcene, Washington, about a half-hour drive from Sequim, Washington, where he and his family lived.
 According to a 1985 issue of the Ambassador Report, his funeral was attended by his wife Karen, his twin sister Mary Lucile Edmonson of Ashland, Oregon, many Worldwide Church of God ministers, Roderick C. Meredith, and nephew Garner Ted Armstrong.
 His daughter, Deborah Armstrong was also in attendance.
 Herbert W. Armstrong was in Bangladesh at the time and was unable to attend.